classicfoo/fafs/README.md

 # Features
 - When right clicking, highlight the line underneath the cursor before showing context menu.
 - Add touch command to context menu allowing user to send a file to the top of the list.
+- Add open in editor to context menu allowing user to open txt files in editor.pyw
 - Press F2 to rename a file/folder.